Why the Earned Income Tax Credit (EITC) Matters

 - Two Generation Approaches to Poverty Reduction and the EITC, EITC Funders Network, Grantmakers Income Security Taskforce (GIST), and Grantmakers for Children, Youth and Families (GCYF), Fall 2015.

-The Brookings Institution’s EITC Interactive provides users with access to IRS data on federal individual income tax filers.
+The Tax Policy Center’s EITC Interactive Database provides users with access to IRS data on federal individual income tax filers.
 Data are available for all ZIP codes, cities, counties, metropolitan areas, states, state legislative districts, and congressional districts in the United States.

 - The IRS site provides information on volunteer tax preparation services and EITC eligibility criteria.